quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

  - Two services to process data

- - A NodeJS UI to display a race track and send data from your mobile device
+ - A Node.js UI to display a race track and send data from your mobile device

 However, this is all running with the Quix Serverless environment.